digital-asset/daml/docs/source/daml/resource-management/acs.rst

     * ``exerciseByKey``
     * ``archive``

 Use the above actions sparingly.
-For example, if contracts have intermediary states within a transaction, you can often skip them by writing only the end-state.
+For example, if contracts have intermediary states within a transaction, you can often skip them by writing only the end state.
 For example:

 .. code-block:: daml